-(see Figure 1-1 on page 7).

-Function waiting time In Figure 1-1 on page 7, this time is equal to the corresponding to this function.

-Send late time (SLT) Figure 1-1 on page 7 shows unsynchronized communication between a send/receive pair.
-In this communication, Rank 0 issues an MPI\Recv request at $T_1$ , but Rank 1 does not begin to send the data until $T_2$ .
+Function time The time before the call to the MPI function minus the time when returning to the application.
+This time is equal to send late time + transfer time in Figure 1-1 on page 8.
+Transfer time The time when the data is actually being transferred (see Figure 1-1 on page 8).
+Function waiting time In Figure 1-1 on page 8, this time is equal to the function time because MPI_Recv is a blocking function.
+For a nonblocking function, such as MPI_Irecv, function wait time is the time of the MPI_Wait function that "finished" the request (in the MPI sense) corresponding to this function.
+Send late time (SLT) Figure 1-1 on page 8 shows unsynchronized communication between a send/receive pair.
+In this communication, Rank 0 issues an MPI_Recv request at $T_1$ , but Rank 1 does not begin to send the data until $T_2$ .
 The time difference between $T_2$ and $T_1$ is called send late time (SLT).
-The actual send time is $T_3$ - $T_2$ .
+The actual send time is $T_3 - T_2$ .
 Network latency can affect SLT and send time.

-In theory, there is a small amount of time between when Rank 1 starts the MPI\Send and when Rank 0 receives the first data item, but because this amount of time is negligible, this documentation does not address or acknowledge this time.
+In theory, there is a small amount of time between when Rank 1 starts the MPI_Send and when Rank 0 receives the first data item, but because this amount of time is negligible, this documentation does not address or acknowledge this time.